AndrewRedican/react-json-editor-ajrm/README.md

 5. Open `http://localhost:8080` in the web browser

-## Latest Spotlight Release Notes [v2.5.9] - December 8, 2018
+## Latest Spotlight Release Notes [v2.5.10] - August 25, 2020

-1. EsLint added to project.
-2. Fixed security vulnerability alert.
+1. New lines are now accepted in strings.

 ## Upcoming Features